 - You may apply if you have submitted to present, but have not yet received confirmation of acceptance.
-However, award funds will not be released until you forward your final notification of acceptance to the Amanda Grannas, PhD, Vice Provost for Research and Chief Research Officer.
+However, award funds will not be released until you forward your final notification of acceptance to Janice Bially Mattern, PhD, Director, Villanova Institute for Research and Scholarship (VIRS).

 6. Application Timetable

-Applications are due by 5 p.m. on Friday, October 22, 2021 (New Date) and first Friday in February.
+Applications are due by 5 p.m. on Friday, October 7, 2022 and on Friday, February 10, 2023.
 Decisions will be made within one month of the submission deadlines.
 Applications should be submitted well in advance of the travel dates.

 Applications received in the interval between deadlines will be considered under extraordinary circumstances, for travel to particularly prestigious conferences where invitations were received after the travel grant program deadline, but travel will occur before the next review cycle.
 Department and college funding sources must be completely exhausted for consideration off-cycle.
 Award amounts may be limited due to availability of funds.
-Please contact the Vice Provost for Research prior to submission of an application to be reviewed off-cycle.
+Please contact the Director of VIRS prior to submission of an application to be reviewed off-cycle.

 7. Application Review

-Proposals are routed to the Vice Provost for Research via the Workflow process through the applicant’s Department Chair and Dean’s Office.
+Proposals are routed to the Director of VIRS via the Workflow process through the applicant’s Department Chair and Dean’s Office.
 These approvals indicate that the proposed conference travel merits support, but that the applicant has exhausted Departmental/College/Center/Institute funds typically allocated for faculty travel at this stage in the applicant’s academic career.

-Proposals will be evaluated by a committee of tenured and CNT faculty from across the University, appointed by the Vice Provost for Research.
+Proposals will be evaluated by a committee of tenured and CNT faculty from across the University, appointed by the Director of VIRS.
 Committee members will typically serve for three years.

 Awards are intended to cover the full cost of participation, including registration fees, transportation, lodging, and meals, subject to the University’s Travel and Business Expense policies.
 In general, awards are anticipated to be less than $2,500.
 Requests for support in excess of $2,500 will be considered, but must have exceptionally strong justification.
 The committee will evaluate all proposed costs for reasonableness.

-Meal costs may be requested up to $60/day for domestic travel and up to the U.S. Department of State per diem rate for foreign travel.
+NEW!
+Effective February 2023 meal costs for domestic travel may be requested up to the federal government M&I per diem rate for the destination city.
+Foreign travel meal per diems may be requested up to the U.S. Department of State per diem rate for foreign travel.
 Please include these per day costs in the budget request, but understand that only ACTUAL meal expenses will be reimbursed (i.e. per diem is not allowed by University policy).

-Awards will not cover the costs of workshops, social events, field trips or related activities held in association with a meeting/event.
+Awards will not cover the costs of membership fees, workshops, social events, field trips or related activities held in association with a meeting/event.

 In applying for the University Conference Travel Grant, applicant must acknowledge that they have reviewed the current University travel guidance (https://www1.villanova.edu/university/return-to-campus/guidance.html) and will adhere to policies in place at time of travel.